 Projects are evaluated for impact (potential to move a field forward), originality (not a copy of other work being done), and feasibility (experimental lab, duration and skill set matched to a scholar’s ability).
 This is being done by the scientific advisers in a collective process of decision-making, outside experts may be consulted.
 Accepted projects are then ranked and made available for donor funding, crowd sourcing, or, where suitable, grant application.

 Emphatically yes.
 We are interested in involving ‘citizen-scientists’ who take a close interest in scientific developments beyond their own expertise.
 There is usually a small list of evaluated projects available.
-Also, since our work is related to the prevention, diagnosis and treatment of specific diseases (e.g. addiction, Parkinson’s disease, cancer) donors may want to fund projects in a specific area of concern.
+Also, since our work is related to the prevention, diagnosis and treatment of specific diseases (e.g. autism, addiction, cancer, cardiac disease) donors may want to fund projects in a specific area of concern.